-Curriculum
+Curriculum Areas

 At Truganina College effective 21st century style approaches are used across all curriculum areas, with a specific focus of literacy and numeracy.
 Truganina College provides high quality programs ensuring breadth and depth in all curriculum areas.
 Staff cater to the individual learning needs of all students.